 Difficulty: Hard

-After wandering further along the West Rim Trail, I stumbled upon a magnificent peak that overlooked Angels Landing.
-The views were breathtaking and – even better- there was no one else around!
+After wandering further along the West Rim Trail, I found this magnificent peak that overlooked Angels Landing.
+The views were breathtaking and the best part, there was no one else around!

 Make your way past Scout Lookout and Angels Landing on the West Rim Trail.
 As you go along, you’ll pass some yellowish rocks that resemble potatoes au gratin.
 Keep trekking until the trail starts to widen and smooth out.